music-encoding/sibmei/README.md

 ### Install

-`To install everything you need for development, run:
+For working on Sibmei, you need to have [git](https://git-scm.com/downloads) and [node](https://nodejs.org/en/download) installed.
+Then, on the command line, run:

 ```shell
 git clone git@github.com:music-encoding/sibmei.git